nickmonad/bips.dev/web/content/431/index.md

 <h3>RBF incentive compatibility requirements</h3>

 There is currently no effective rule to enforce that a replacement transaction would be more incentive compatible to keep in the mempool.
-It is difficult to quantify the incentive compatibility of a set of transactions, especially in comparison with another set of transactions<ref>https://delvingbitcoin.org/t/mempool-incentive-compatibility/553</ref>, but the requirement of a feerate increase (<a href="https://github.com/bitcoin/bitcoin/blob/master/doc/policy/mempool-replacements.md#current-replace-by-fee-policy" target="_blank">"Rule 6"</a>) is far too simplistic.
+It is difficult to quantify the incentive compatibility of a set of transactions, especially in comparison with another set of transactions<sup id="cite_ref_4"><a href="#cite_ref_4">4</a></sup>, but the requirement of a feerate increase (<a href="https://github.com/bitcoin/bitcoin/blob/master/doc/policy/mempool-replacements.md#current-replace-by-fee-policy" target="_blank">"Rule 6"</a>) is far too simplistic.

 For example, a user could create a replacement transaction that pays more fees and is higher feerate, but has a low feerate ancestor and would confirm slower than the original transaction.
-As a result, all transactions signed with SIGHASH_ANYONECANPAY are vulnerable to being replaced by a transaction that will confirm later than the original<ref>https://github.com/bitcoin/bitcoin/pull/23121#pullrequestreview-766271585</ref>.
+As a result, all transactions signed with SIGHASH_ANYONECANPAY are vulnerable to being replaced by a transaction that will confirm later than the original<sup id="cite_ref_5"><a href="#cite_ref_5">5</a></sup>.

 <h3>Child fees don't count towards RBF rules</h3>